markc/markup/README.md

     git branch --set-upstream gh-pages origin/master
     git push origin gh-pages

-This makes a local clone of our remote Github project then creates a gh-pages branch to mirror the remote origin master branch and pushes that branch through to Github where in about 10 minutes the contents of the gh-pages branch will appear at $USERNAME.github.com/$PROJECT.
+This makes a local clone of our remote Github project then creates a gh-pages branch to mirror the remote origin master branch and pushes that branch through to Github where in about 10 minutes the contents of the gh-pages branch will appear at...

+    $USERNAME.github.com/$PROJECT

 Now when we make local changes to these files we still need to manually pull and push the gh-pages branch but at least we don't have to mess around with local merging and manual editing in the gh-pages branch.

     # example: update README.md
     git commit -am "Updated README.md"